jeffbass/imagenode/docs/settings-yaml.rst

 For example, if the original image size is 640 x 480, then:

 - ((0,0),(100,100)) would specify an ROI that is the full image.
-This is the default ROI if not ROI is explicitly specified.
+This is the default ROI if no ROI is explicitly specified.

 - ((40,40),(60,60)) would specify an ROI in the center that stretches from 40 percent to 60 percent in each dimension.
 In pixels, that would be